NickAponte/Simon-The-Game/README.md

 ## Future Changes
 # ---------------------

-I plan on coming back to this and updating the css to make it scale better for mobile users, It works decently well as is and would require minor edits
+I plan on coming back to this and updating the css to make it scale better for mobile users, It works decently well as is and would require minor edits.
+I would also like to change the local leaderboard storage to a hosted database.